Inflatable pools are excellent ways to enjoy the summer heat without using up valuable portions of your real estate, year-round.

 Grassy areas are great because they are not likely to contain sharp debris.

-Avoid areas which are covered by a tree, as falling leaves will constantly fill the pool and need to be cleaned.
+Avoid areas that are covered by a tree, as falling leaves will constantly fill the pool and need to be cleaned.

 Start by Laying Down a Tarp